 “Who has made man’s mouth?” followed by a direct command, “Now … go, and I will be with your mouth and teach you what you shall speak.”

-Moses goes one more round – and God gets angry at this one.
+Moses goes one more round— and that’s when God gets angry.

 In his final point of resistance, Moses borders on rebellion: “Oh, my Lord, please send someone else” (4:13).